latest nhpb_banner 1__compressed2

 • Other support is also given, including grants, workshops for caregivers, and more.
 Continue Reading senior assistance Pierce County.

 All Saints Community Services of Puyallup only covers East Pierce County, but not Tacoma or Lakewood.
 On occasion there may be money for a portion of back rent or emergency utility bill help.
+Or get a bus ticket, money to pay for mobile home lot rent, and other immediate, same day help.
 They are located at 204 6th Ave SW, Puyallup, WA 98371.
 Call (253) 848-2000.

-Associated Ministries helps coordinate the resources offered by non-profits and other groups in the Pierce County region.
+• Associated Ministries helps coordinate the resources offered by non-profits and other groups in the Pierce County region.
 They provide a service known as coordinated entry.
 As part of this, there may be referrals given to housing solutions for the homeless and individuals facing eviction.
+There is also other support given, such as credit repair to help someone lease a new home, job training and more.

 An entry specialist will partner with the client to information information on, and suggested places to apply at, for grants for paying back rent and referrals to charities.
 Many of the resources are available as part of Coordinated Entry.
 The Ministries may also provide locations of transitional housing, youth programs, were to get help with security deposits, and information on emergency loans.
 Phone 253-682-3401.

 Multi-Service Center covers only a small portion of Pierce County and Tacoma.
-They may be able to refer clients to emergency rent or security deposit programs, provide food, and other basic needs.
+They may be able to refer clients to emergency rent or security deposit programs, provide food or a hot meal, and other basic needs.
 To show a limit of their services, as an example MSC only supports qualified families in Lakehaven Utility District with paying their water bills.
 So services are limited.
 Location is 1200 S 336th St, Federal Way, Washington, 98003.
 Call (253) 838 – 6810 for information.
 Read more on Multi-Service Center in South King.

 • People rentering the workforce, including single moms, will get support too.
 This will be referrals go government job programs, cash assistance and more.
 Get more details on single mom with no income government grant programs.